Locations

 The overall aim of this module is to expand your musical literacy and confidence by providing you with a grounding in theory and musicianship skills.
 You’ll study melody, rhythm, harmony, developing your aural recognition and using these skills as a basis for realising new composition and performance works.
 You’ll also be introduced to core instruments while you learn how to engage musically in a variety of ensemble contexts.
 Each musical concept you study in this module will be outlined theoretically, technically and contextually, so you’ll gain a complete 360 degree understanding of its nature.
 You’ll then apply these principles in a practical manner to your songwriting.

-FUNDAMENTALS FOR WRITER–PERFORMERS
+Performance FUNDAMENTALS FOR songwriters

 In this module, you’ll explore what it means to be a live performer in today’s musical landscape.
 You’ll develop your understanding of how to play solo and in a group, while improving your stage craft and learning how to communicate your music to audiences in both ‘live’ gig and online ‘livestreaming’ performance settings.
 You’ll also consider the many other elements that go into creating a great live performance – from choosing the right venue and considering how you construct a set, to deciding how to move and talk on stage.